CVE-2012-4792

 01 // Technical Summary

-Microsoft Internet Explorer 6-8 is vulnerable to a critical use-after-free vulnerability, allowing remote attackers to execute arbitrary code on a victim's system.
-This vulnerability, actively exploited in the wild, enables attackers to gain complete control of a compromised machine through malicious websites.
+Microsoft Internet Explorer 6-8 is vulnerable to a critical use-after-free vulnerability, allowing remote attackers to achieve arbitrary code execution.
+This flaw, actively exploited in the wild, enables attackers to compromise systems by tricking users into visiting malicious websites, potentially leading to complete system takeover.

 02 // Vulnerability Mechanism

-Step 1: Malicious Website Delivery: The attacker crafts a malicious website or compromises a legitimate one to host the exploit code.
+Step 1: Malicious Website Access: The victim is tricked into visiting a malicious website or opening an HTML file containing the exploit code.

-Step 3: Object Deletion (Freeing): The JavaScript code triggers the deletion of the CDwnBindInfo object, freeing the memory associated with it.
+Step 3: Object Freeing: The crafted JavaScript code triggers the release of the CDwnBindInfo object, freeing the memory associated with it.

-Step 4: Use-After-Free Trigger: The exploit code then attempts to access the freed CDwnBindInfo object, triggering the use-after-free vulnerability.
+Step 4: Use-After-Free Trigger: The JavaScript code then attempts to access the freed memory region, potentially through a method call or property access on the freed object.

 03 // Deep Technical Analysis